 Conveniently, the Grand Plaza Hotel & Convention Center also serves as the conference hotel.
 A special conference rate of $119.00 per night (plus tax) is available for conference attendees.
 Please book early, as the conference rate is available for a limited block of rooms only until September 11, 2015.

-Book your room by clicking here or calling 419.241.1411 and be sure to ask for the Ohio Planning Conference group rate.
+Book your room by calling 419.241.1411 and be sure to ask for the Ohio Planning Conference group rate. **The hotel is otherwise full.
+If you attempt a booking online, the website will say no rooms are available**

 Preliminary Conference Brochure